Skip to main content

 Find out more about:

-How Can We Prevent Bites and Stings?
+What Can Help Prevent Insect Bites and Stings?

-Here are some ways to protect your family from insect bites and stings:
+To help protect your family from insect bites and stings:

 • Avoid mosquito bites by staying away from areas where mosquitoes breed, such as still pools or ponds, during hot weather.
 Remove standing water from birdbaths, buckets, etc. Try to stay inside when mosquitoes are most active (dawn and dusk).
 Apply insect repellent when kids go outside.